paramat/asteroid/README.txt

-asteroid lvm/pm version 0.4.4 by paramat
+asteroid 0.5.0 by paramat
-For latest stable Minetest back to 0.4.8
+For Minetest 0.4.13 and later
 Depends default
-Licenses: code WTFPL, textures CC BY-SA
+Licenses: Code MIT.
+Media (textures) CC BY-SA 3.0
+See license.txt for license information

-For use as a stacked realm in v6, indev or v7 mapgen
+Suitable for use as a stacked realm that adds to core mapgen.
 A realm of asteroids and comets is created in the volume chosen by parameters.
 2 perlin noises of differing scales create interpenetrating large and small structures.